maxbethke/albioncharts/README.md

 The only thing I was missing was a price history for items.
 When I was crafting, I wanted to know what price the item had the last 30 days or so, so
-I could sell it on the marketplace for an apropriate price.
+I could sell it on the marketplace for an appropriate price.

 The AODP already collects and provides that data.